-While the Parkes telescope successfully received the signals, the occasion didn't go without a hitch.
+While the Parkes radio telescope, Murriyang, successfully received the signals, the occasion didn't go without a hitch.
 The lunar module had landed at 6.17am AEST.
 Astronauts Neil Armstrong and Buzz Aldrin were supposed to rest before the Moonwalk, but Neil Armstrong was keen to get going.
 The astronauts were slow getting into their suits and when they got outside the Moon was rising over Parkes.

 At this time, Honeysuckle Creek was taking the main signal.
 Eight minutes later the Moon was in the Parkes main detector's field-of-view and NASA switched to Parkes.
 The weather was still bad, and the telescope operated well beyond its safety limits.